krokoreit/spLogHelper/README.md

 ```
 See https://en.cppreference.com/w/cpp/io/c/fprintf for details on the format specifiers available.

-The second one is for simple string messages without the need for formating
+The second one is for simple string messages without the need for formatting
 ```cpp
   spLOG_I("this is without args");
   spLOG_E("something broke");